miLibris/flask-rest-jsonapi/docs/data_layer.rst

 ==========

 A data layer is a CRUD interface between resource methods and data providers or ORMs.
 The data layer class must implement the BaseDataLayer class.
-You can use one of the default:
+You can use one of the provided default classes:
     - Sqlalchemy
     - Mongodb
-data layer or create a custom one that better fit to your needs.
+But you can also create a custom one that better fits your needs.

 Usage example: